plargohq/ubiquity-python-client/README.md

     txPage2 = txs_api_instance.get_txs(platform, network, order=order, limit=limit, continuation=continuation);
 ```

+## Working with transactions

-## Transaction creation and signing
+### Transaction creation and signing
-You can also create and sign transactions directly from the SDK.
+Transactions can be created and signed directly from the SDK.
 Currently supported platforms are Bitcoin and Ethereum.

 To create and sign a transaction that sends 0.0001 BTC (10000 satoshis) with a 0.00001 BTC (1000 satoshis) fee from an account to another: